ET-SAM: Efficient Point Prompt Prediction in SAM for Unified Scene Text Detection and Layout Analysis: Experiments

 \textbf{Influence of Joint Training Data.} Table \ref{tab:joint} presents a comparative analysis of model performance on HierText, Total-Text, and CTW1500 under varying joint training data configurations.
 Initially, when trained exclusively on HierText, the model demonstrates limited cross-dataset generalization on Total-Text and CTW1500.
 With the incorporation of Total-Text and CTW1500 in joint training, the performance on these two single-level datasets is significantly improved, with F-score improvements of 16.91\% and 13.97\%, respectively.
 This outcome underscores the flexibility and data scalability inherent in our joint training strategy.
-Meanwhile, a marginal degradation is observed on HierText, likely attributable to the domain shift introduced by mixing datasets with heterogeneous distributions.
+Meanwhile, performance degradation is observed on HierText, probably attributable to data distribution shifts inherent to the relatively small-scale heterogeneous data mixing.
 Subsequently, upon further integrating ICDAR2013, ICDAR2015, and TextSeg, noticeable improvements are observed on Total-Text and HierText.
-Collectively, these results validate that our joint training strategy can effectively harnesses diverse datasets with mixed text granularities, thereby enhancing data scalability and bolstering robustness across varied scenarios.
+Collectively, we demonstrate that our method establishes a viable pathway for data scalability.
+We anticipate that expanding data volume and scenario coverage will further enhance the overall performance and robustness.

 \textbf{Influence of Prompt Point Threshold.} In \cref{tab:threshold}, we present a sensitivity analysis regarding the threshold for sampling prompt points derived from the word-level heatmap.
 The empirical results indicate an inherent trade-off, \myie, increasing the threshold reduces the density of sampled prompt points and consequently enhances precision at the expense of recall.
 Specifically, on HierText, a threshold of 0.6 achieves the optimal balance across various text granularities.
 Conversely, Total-Text and CTW1500 benefit from a stricter threshold of 0.7 to maximize the F-score.
 Consequently, our experimental protocol standardizes the point threshold at 0.6 for HierText and 0.7 for the remaining benchmarks.
+We additionally study the effect of the point threshold on overall inference latency on an A800 GPU in \cref{tab:latency_threshold}.
+As the point threshold increases, the average number of sampled prompt points decreases, leading to a reduction in inference latency.
+However, the resulting improvement in efficiency is marginal in practice, therefore we set the threshold considering performance.